In this practice, we take complaints very seriously indeed and try to ensure that all our patients are pleased with their experience of our service.

 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to customers’ concerns in a caring and sensitive way.

-- The person responsible for dealing with any complaint about the service which we provide Beena Popat, Complaints Manager.
+- The person responsible for dealing with any complaint about the service which we provide is Mrs Beena Popat, Practice Manager.

-- If a patient complains on the telephone or in person, we will listen to their complaint and offer to refer him or her to the Complaints Manager immediately.
-If the Complaints Manager is not available at the time, then the patient will be informed when they will be able to talk to the Complaints Manager and arrangements will be made for this to happen.
-The member of staff will take brief details of the complaint and pass them on to the Complaints Manager.
+- If a patient complains on the telephone or in person, we will listen to their complaint and offer to refer him or her to the Practice Manager immediately.
+If the Practice Manager is not available at the time, then the patient will be informed when they will be able to talk to the Practice Manager and arrangements will be made for this to happen.
+The member of staff will take brief details of the complaint and pass them on to the Practice Manager.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

-- If the patient complains in writing or by email, it will be passed on immediately to the Complaints Manager, Beena Popat.
+- If the patient complains in writing or by email, it will be passed on immediately to the Practice Manager, Mrs Beena Popat.